daneofmanythings/wohrdle/README.md

 ## Installation
-There are three options for how to use the app.
+There are three options for how to install and use the app.
 #### 1. System Install **\[Recommended\]**

 Install the binary into your \$GOBIN (\$GOPATH/bin) to expose it as a command in your terminal.